Associate

 843.216.9091

-A Motley Rice law clerk for two summers before joining the firm, Hank has clerked at both corporate defense and plaintiffs’ firms.
+A Motley Rice law clerk for two summers before joining the firm, Hank clerked at both corporate defense and plaintiffs’ firms.
 Additionally, Hank volunteered at the Veteran’s Legal Clinic in Charleston during law school, providing low-income veterans with basic legal services, including finding housing, drafting wills, and resolving family law issues.

 Education